Academics

 Study Away

-From Lauterbrunnen to El Salar de Uyuni, Williams students crisscross the globe on academic adventures.
+From Colombia to Kyrgyzstan, Williams students take their learning across the globe.
 Study with world-renowned mathematicians and computer scientists in Hungary, conduct human rights research in South Africa, or explore art history in Italy.
 Not to mention our Williams-Exeter Programme at Oxford and the Williams-Mystic Program at historic Mystic Seaport.
-About half of all Williams students participate in Study Away.
-Once you explore the options, you'll want to, too.
+With courses that count toward graduation requirements and financial aid that travels with you, using a semester or year for an academic adventure is easier at Williams than just about anywhere else.

 Center for Learning in Action